zdrgeo/bulk-data-collector/readme.md

 Work in progress...

-## Open Telemetry
+## OpenTelemetry (OTel)

-This variant of the collector sends the collected data to any [Open Telemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) compatible collector.
-I will use [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/) distribution with [Azure Data Explorer](https://learn.microsoft.com/en-us/azure/data-explorer/) exporter.
+This variant of the collector works very differently — it uses a configurable mapping to extract selected properties from device reports and convert them into OTel metrics.
+These metrics are then periodically exported via the OTLP protocol to any [OpenTelemetry (OTel)](https://opentelemetry.io/docs/what-is-opentelemetry/) compatible collector.
+This enables direct integration of selected device metrics with a wide range of observability platforms.

 ### Example

+I will use [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/) distribution with [Azure Data Explorer](https://learn.microsoft.com/en-us/azure/data-explorer/) and [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/) exporters.

 1. Create the necessary tables in Azure Data Explorer